- Date & Time

 The popular Old-Time Children's Games will begin on the parade ground in front of "Old Bedlam" at 10:00 AM.
 Sack races, pole climbing, egg tossing, foot races, and more will challenge youngsters of all ages.
 All participants will receive a ribbon and first, second, and third place prizes will be awarded for each event and age group.

-At noon, a 100-gun salute will be presented at the flagpole, including the firing of the park's 12-pound Mountain Howitzer, to commemorate the 100 year anniversary of the founding of the National Park Service.
+At noon, a 38-gun salute will be presented at the flagpole, including the firing of the park's 12-pound Mountain Howitzer.

 The Trotters equestrian drill team will perform at 1:30 PM.
 Once again, the sights and sounds of 19th century horse-mounted drill will be seen and heard on the historic parade ground.